 Throughout the short couple of years I have been creating my coastal inspired wood wall sculptures, I have messed around with a ton of wood finishes.
 My product filled shop cabinets can prove it.
 I haven’t tried them all but I thought I would share my go-to finish for all of my wood art piece.
 This bit of information might help the DIY weekend warriors and self-doers that are always looking for that perfect, stroke free – finish.
 I have stuck with a Satin finish for most of my surf art pieces as I feel they give the best beach cottage and rustic look and feel.
-My wave art sculptures have a lot of curves and crevices, especially my wood wave artworks, that I have found it difficult and very time consuming to use a brush on finish.
+My wave art sculptures have a lot of curves and crevices, especially my wood wave art pieces, that I have found it difficult and very time consuming to use a brush on finish.
 This is why I recommend using he Minwax Polycrylic Protective Finish – spray can.
 You can find it online or in your local Home Depot or Lowes shop.
 Price ranges from $10-$15 a can.
 Although its expensive and doesn’t last as long as the liquid form product, I can typically finish my largest 70″x30″ wave artwork piece, “SUNSET PEAK” with 1 can.
 You end up saving a few bucks without the need for a brush or gloves.
 Being that artwork is closely studied and admired from all different angles and lighting, natural or artificial, creating a stroke-free protective topcoat is at the top of my list of importance.

 Minwax Polycrylic Protective Finish